 Printer brands are usually large businesses, which means finding the right resource for assistance can be difficult to obtain.

-For instance, if you have a billing concern, there are likely multiple departments at a direct manufacturing company that you must skim through to find the right one to address your billing issue.
+For instance, if you have a billing concern, you may have to navigate through multiple departments at a direct manufacturing company to find the right one to resolve your issue.

-Vendors tend to provide quicker responses because of their smaller size and are nimbler because of their ability to address multiple questions from one direct phone number or email.
+Vendors tend to provide quicker responses due to their smaller size and are more agile because they can address multiple questions from one direct phone number or email.

 2 Pros of Buying from Print Vendors